tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Ki Power

-_Imperial Phoenix Flare_: Once per day when you are staggered, you can spend 1 point of ki to heal using a recovery.
+_Imperial Phoenix Flare_: Once per full recovery when you are staggered, you can spend 1 point of ki to heal using a recovery.
 You heal half the hit points you roll for the recovery, and one enemy engaged with you of your choice takes the other half in fire damage.

 ##### Adventurer Feat

-You can now use this ki power twice per day.
+You can now use this ki power twice per full recovery.

 ---